UK Family Visa from Ireland

 This will fully depend upon which visa your family member comes to the UK with.
 Some do permit you, such as the spouse/partner visas.

 You are permitted to appeal if your UK Family Visa is refused.
-The reason you were refused should be clearly explained to you and appeal options.
+The reason you were refused and available appeal options should be clearly explained to you in your notice of rejection.